 No specific fund-raising activities outside the Club's normal trading were undertaken and therefore the Club is not registered with the Fundraising Regulator.
-The Art Fund, which resulted from the Appeal in 2000 and a Club contribution in 2018 of £15,000 had a balance of £8,583 on 31 December 2018.
-This will be used to purchase works of art that primarily cover historical gaps in the Club's collection.
+The Art Fund, which resulted from the Appeal in 2000 and a Club contribution in 2019 of £15,000 is used to purchase works of art that primarily cover historical gaps in the Club's collection.
+This Fund had a balance of Nil on 31 December 2019.